JCSDA/jedi-docs/docs/cloud/cluster.rst

 As for a :doc:`single node <singlenode>`, termination means that all computing resources and data volumes are destroyed and cannot be recovered.
 So, if you want to save the results of your applications it is up to you to move them to AWS S3 or some other site.

 If the autoscaling has reduced your cluster to zero compute nodes, you may be tempted to terminate your cluster by terminating your master node from the EC2 console.  **Please do not do this**.
-Though this will delete the compute resources and associated charges, it will leave other (now orphaned) resources active, such as the CloudFormation stack for your cluster and it's associated Virtual Private Cloud.
+Though this will delete the compute resources and associated charges, it will leave other (now orphaned) resources active, such as the CloudFormation stack for your cluster and its associated Virtual Private Cloud.

 The proper way to terminate your cluster is the same way you created it: from the command line using the :code:`pcluster` application: